• Skip to main content

 Jump to Recipe Print Recipe

-Healthy snacks for kids sometimes seem to be the most important meal of their day!
-It's a huge part of the overall food they consume, so we can't afford to let that be highly-processed packaged snacks all the time.
+Healthy Bedtime Snacks for Kids sometimes seem to be the most important meal of their day!
+Snacks are a huge part of the overall food they consume, so we can't afford to let that be highly-processed packaged snacks all the time.
 Keeping those snacks healthy is key, especially if you have a picky dinner eater!
-These healthy bedtime snacks for toddlers and kids are really just a huge idea list!
-We call it a "Taste Test", a snack plate to share with simple yet random ingredients like apples, cheese, berries, nuts, carrots, or whatever's in the fridge!
-Give snack time substance!

 Kids bedtime snacks on a plate with fruit, cheese curds and cereal.